Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-The average distance from residents to the nearest transport stop is 176 meters.
-Daily service frequency averages 529 trips across all routes, equating to approximately 47 weekly trips per individual stop.
+Service frequency averages 529 trips per day across all routes, resulting in approximately 47 weekly trips per individual stop.

 Frequently Asked Questions - Transport